lockwooda/notes/Y2S2/COMP2215/6-InterruptHandling.md

 ## Latency

+Delay between getting a signal and acting on it.

-How long does it take until the CPU can respond, and is this delay deterministic?
+How long does it take until the CPU can respond (guarantee it will take no longer than a set amount of time), and is this delay deterministic (particularly important in a control algorithms)?

 We can have latency due to hardware (current instruction completion, saving states), as well as latency due to software (saving states, max length of critical sections to disable interrupts).

 ## Jitter

+Varience of the delay.

 Instructions cannot be interrupted.
 They must be allowed to be executed.
 Some instructions take more than one clock cycle to complete.
 The response time depends upon the instruction being executed whilst the interrupt arrives.